Vishesh-Gupta/Course-Notes-UW/Computer Science/CS 246/Lecture 7.md

 **Operator Overloading**
-C++ allpws giving meaning to C++ operators for types we have created.
+C++ allows giving meaning to C++ operators for types we have created.

 ```cpp
 struct Vec {